mariaphilo2024/GeoStem-Documentation/CreateAnAPI.md

 ```
 In the **DbContext class**, add a **DbSet** property for the Country entity.
 This will enable Entity Framework Core to track and manage Country entities and will map it to a Countries table in the database.

+**Strep 3: Add a configuration for the Country entity to specify the table name and any conditions.**
 ```  builder.Entity<Country>(b =>
   {
       b.ToTable(GeoStemConsts.DbTablePrefix + "Countries",